LSYS/rbStata/README.md

 # wbStata

-Find your way back to older versions of Stata `.dta` files.
+`wbStata` is a CLI utility to easily convert between (or, go way back to) versions of Stata's `.dta`, which are not forward compatible.

 ## Statement of Need